zmievsa/autograder/autograder/memory_leak/README.md

 - This README is in works.
 Just a brief overview of the commands and output.

 ## Terminal Commands
-1. chmod +x myscript.sh
+1. chmod +x memleak.sh
-2. ./myscript.sh `file_name`
+2. ./memleak.sh `file_name`
-   - Example: ./myscript.sh source_codes/test2.c
+   - Example: ./memleak.sh source_codes/test2.c

 ## Note These Following Details
 - You must `#include "leak_detector_c.h"` in your code